-Shellfish may not be a common part of your diet, but again, they do the job.
+Shellfish may not be a common part of your diet, but they do the job again.
 In all fairness, most fish is a great source of iron, but shellfish, in particular, take things up a notch as far as food goes.
-If you fancy a change or treat yourself to a meal out, shellfish can get you your iron intake easily.
+So if you fancy a change or treat yourself to a meal out, shellfish can easily get your iron intake.

 Different seeds do different things to your body, so this is a bit of a sweeping statement.
-Seeds like pumpkin and sunflower seeds in particular though are great for your high iron foods, and they are also a great snack.
-A lot of the foods on the list are more staple big meal items, but seeds are one of those awesome things you can have pretty much anywhere any time.
+Seeds like pumpkin and sunflower seeds are great for your high iron foods, and they are also a great snack.
+Many of the foods on the list are staple big meal items, but seeds are one of those awesome things you can have any time.

-Last but not least of our high iron foods, we have dark chocolate.
+Last but not least, we have dark chocolate in our high iron foods.
 This seems to be another of those superfoods that just does something for everyone.
-It may not quite be as nice as other chocolates, but if you need a fix, it’s incredible for your dietary needs.
+It may not quite be as nice as other chocolates, but it’s incredible for your dietary needs if you need a fix.
 Heart health, iron, even protein, it has it all.

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.